grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 What had been one contact was now splitting into two distinct parts.
 Those parts resolved themselves over a matter of a few seconds, and then Cassandra could hear the two pieces falling away from her.
 "Captain Percy, the _Grackle_ is in two pieces, and sinking."

 Percy grinned.
 "I can't believe Hemi and Shakes pulled that off!
 One chance in five indeed."
 She lit a cheroot.
 "Cassandra!
-Find the _Gnat_!
-As fast as possible!"
+You need to find the _Gnat_ again!
+Now!"

-Before Cassandra could reply the dial on the ship-to-ship unit lit up above Captain Percy's Head.
+Before Cassandra could reply, the dial on the ship-to-ship unit lit up above Captain Percy's Head.
 "Sylvia..."

 Percy's eyes snapped up to the ship-to-ship.
 It was not the voice of Hemi or Shakes.